Korvichelma

-Korvichelma is a village located in Dandepalle mandal of the manchireal district, Telangana state.
+Korvichelma is a village located in Dandepalle mandal of the Manchireal district, Telangana state.
+Its original or ancient name is Rajampet.
+It got its nickname "Police Peta" due to more number of persons from this village are in state police services.
 The village population is approximately 3000.
 It is located 10 km across the Godavari River.
 It is connected by road from Luxettipet to Utnoor.
 It is 25 km away from the Mancherial Railway Station.